 How can you achieve that or what would it require?

-You can achieve that by setting a cold email outreach process which works as a growth machine to drive leads.
+You can achieve that by setting a cold email outreach process that works as a growth machine to drive leads.

 Now let‘s explore each step one by one.